 Optus customers also get access to Optus Sport – either for a modest monthly fee or for free on selected plans.
-The service unlocks live streaming coverage of the English Premier League football for you to watch on your mobile device or (with an Optus-supplied Fetch TV box) on your big-screen TV in high definition.
+The service unlocks live streaming coverage of the English Premier League football and the UEFA Champions League for you to watch on your mobile device or (with an Optus-supplied Fetch TV box) on your big-screen TV in high definition.

 If you’ve already got a smartphone you’re perfectly happy with, you’re likely looking for a SIM-only plan to power your chat and data needs.
-Optus has a range of promo plans starting at $25/month and capping out at $75.
-The sweet spot plan for SIM-only is easily the $35 option, though it’s only available to new customers or those willing to agree to a new 12-month contract.
-That gives you a massive 30GB data allowance per month.
+Optus has a range of promo plans starting at $30/month and capping out at $75.
+The sweet spot plan for SIM-only is easily the $40 option, though it’s only available to new customers or those willing to agree to a new 12-month contract.
+That gives you a massive 40GB data allowance per month.

-While the unlimited standard national talk and text is a given, it’s good to know that the plan also includes unlimited calls and text to 35 international destinations, plus unmetered music streaming from Google Play Music, Spotify, and iHeartRadio.
+While the unlimited standard national talk and text is a given, it’s good to know that the plan also includes 400 standard international minutes to 35 international destinations, plus unmetered music streaming from Google Play Music, Spotify, and iHeartRadio.
 Stream music all day and all night without using up any of your precious (but huge) data allowance.

 If you’re not keen on agreeing to a year-long contract, month-by-month plans are available.
 The best-placed option out of all the Optus deals is the $55/month plan.
 It bundles 15GB of data and unlimited talk and text but without the free entertainment extras that are included in the year-long plans.
 You can always purchase these as add-ons — music streaming, for instance, only costs $5 per month.